jocko/dotfiles/README.md

     link -sf ~/.dotfiles/bashrc ~/.bashrc

 When it comes to vim, there are a couple of options.
 Package `vim` works okay, but doesn't have `xterm_clipboard` (can be checked in vim by doing `:echo has('clipboard')`).
-Better then to install `vim-gtk3`.
+Better option then is to install `vim-gtk3`.
 Also, installing from PPA might give us a newer vim version.
 For example:

     sudo add-apt-repository ppa:jonathonf/vim # Optional step

-    sudo apt install vim-gtk3
+    sudo apt install -y vim-gtk3

 Link the vim config and create swap directory:

-    ln -sf ~/.dotfiles/vimrc ~/.vimrc
+    ln -sf ~/.dotfiles/vimrc ~/.vimrc && mkdir ~/.vim/swap
-    mkdir ~/.vim/swap

 Install Vundle:

     git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim

 Start `vim` and run `:PluginInstall`.
+Now, rest of the commands can be executed from inside vim, using slime (`<C-c><C-c>` and `:terminal`).

 Install font of choice:

-    sudo apt install fonts-hack-ttf
+    sudo apt install -y fonts-hack-ttf

 Create ~/bin: